alice1017/commit-label/README.md

 2) FIXED - Use when fixed the bugs or issues.
 3) IMPLEMENTED - Use when added the new feature.
 4) ENHANCED - Use when implemented feature enhanced.
+5) MODIFIED    - Use when not enhanced but modified something.
-5) TESTED - Use when wrote the unit test.
+6) TESTED - Use when wrote the unit test.
-6) RELEASED - Use when released to the product.
+7) RELEASED - Use when released to the product.
-7) DO NOT PUT A LABEL
+8) DO NOT PUT A LABEL
 > 1
 [master (root-commit) 311f3b4] WROTE: README.md
  1 file changed, 1 insertion(+)